 MPSC Reports on the Status of Electric Competition in Michigan

-As of December 2017, there were just under 6,000 customers participating in the electric choice program.
-This represents approximately 1,962 MW of electric demand, which is a decrease of about 16 MW from 2016.
-While there was a minimal decrease in the total electric choice load in 2017, electric choice participation remained slightly above 10% for each utility.
-There continues to be approximately 7,000 queued customers statewide.
+As of December 2018, there were just under 6,000 customers participating in the electric choice program.
+This represents approximately 1,970 MW of electric demand, which is an increase of about 8 MW from 2017.
+Electric choice participation remained slightly above 10% for each utility and there continues to be approximately 6,650 queued customers statewide.

 To date, Michigan remains one of 20 states that had full or limited restructuring of the competitive electric market.
-Benchmark information comparing Michigan’s electric retail rates to the 20 restructured states, 10 largest states, Midwest states and the national average can be found in Section I (D) of this report.
+Benchmark information comparing Michigan’s electric retail rates to the 20 restructured states, 10 largest states, Midwest states and the national average can be found in this report.

 Highlights of the report include: